Manage Flood Risk

 - a regional stormwater pond.

 All of the practices—except the stormwater pond, which was not completed at the time—reduced runoff volumes by 99–100 percent (PDF).
 Installing green infrastructure—at an estimated cost of $2 million—was more cost-effective than installing an all-gray infrastructure alternative—at an estimated cost $2.5 million for a new 60-inch diameter storm sewer pipe.
-See: Arlington Pascal Stormwater Improvement Project Presentation from Saint Paul, Minnesota (PDF)(7 pp, 728 K, About PDF) Exit and Arlington Pascal Best Management Practices Performance and Cost-Benefit Analysis Project 2007-2010 (PDF)(16 pp, 10 MB, About PDF) Exit
+See: Arlington Pascal Stormwater Improvement Project Presentation from Saint Paul, Minnesota (PDF)(7 pp, 728 K, About PDF) and Arlington Pascal Best Management Practices Performance and Cost-Benefit Analysis Project 2007-2010 (PDF)(16 pp, 10 MB, About PDF)

 Riverine Flooding: Communities susceptible to riverine flooding can more effectively manage their flood risk by combining green infrastructure practices with conserving land in or around the floodplain.
 Geographic-information-based models can help with the following: